 The Complete Journey

 1. DNS lookup.
-Your browser resolves 'www.example.com' to an IP address through the DNS process described above.
+Your browser resolves "www.example.com" to an IP address through the DNS process described above.
+If cached, this takes less than 1ms; if not, 20-120ms.

 2. TCP connection.
 Your browser initiates a TCP connection to the server's IP address on port 443 (the default port for HTTPS).
-This involves the three-way SYN/SYN-ACK/ACK handshake.
+This involves the three-way SYN/SYN-ACK/ACK handshake, taking one round-trip time (RTT).

 3. TLS handshake.
-For HTTPS, the browser and server perform a TLS handshake: they agree on encryption algorithms, the server presents its digital certificate (proving its identity), and they establish a shared encryption key.
-This typically adds 1-2 round trips of latency.
+For HTTPS, the browser and server perform a TLS handshake: they agree on encryption algorithms, the server presents its digital certificate (proving its identity, issued by a trusted Certificate Authority like Let's Encrypt, DigiCert, or Sectigo), and they establish a shared encryption key.
+With TLS 1.3 (standardized in RFC 8446, 2018), this adds one round trip of latency -- down from two in TLS 1.2.

 5. Server processing.
-The server receives the request, processes it (fetching from a database if dynamic content), and prepares a response.
+The server receives the request, processes it (fetching from a database if dynamic content, executing application code), and prepares a response.
+Server-side processing time varies from under 1ms for cached static files to hundreds of milliseconds for complex database queries.

 7. Packet routing.
-Packets travel from the server through its local network, to its ISP, across backbone networks, to your ISP, and finally to your router and device.
+Packets travel from the server through its local network, to its ISP, across backbone networks (potentially traversing multiple autonomous systems and internet exchange points), to your ISP, and finally to your router and device.
 Each router makes independent forwarding decisions based on destination IP address.
+A traceroute from New York to London typically traverses 12-18 hops.

 8. Browser rendering.
-Your browser receives and reassembles the packets, parsing the HTML and making additional requests for referenced resources (CSS files, JavaScript, images).
-These may trigger additional DNS lookups, TCP connections, and HTTP requests — a single modern web page may make 50-100 individual requests.
+Your browser receives and reassembles the packets, parsing the HTML and making additional requests for referenced resources (CSS files, JavaScript, images, fonts).
+These may trigger additional DNS lookups, TCP connections, and HTTP requests -- a single modern web page may make 50-100 individual requests loading resources totaling several megabytes.
+The HTTP Archive reports that the median web page size exceeded 2.3 MB in 2024.

 ISPs and Backbone Networks